 Our purpose is to ensure a vibrant Washington State Parks system for generations to enjoy.
 We engage, expand, and sustain a broad base of supporters who give to, advocate for, and treasure our state parks.

 Background on Washington State Parks and Parks Foundation

 From hiking to biking, skiing to sailing, camping to picnicking, Washington’s 100-plus state parks offer superb outdoor experiences for all seasons.
 Whether you want to explore rocky shorelines or climb snow-capped peaks, our state parks offer endless ways to enjoy Washington’s spectacular geographic diversity.

 Washington’s state parks system was created in 1913 through land donations from a few visionary individuals.
-Ours is the 4th oldest State Park system, predating even the Natrional Park Service.
-Over the following decades, private donations continued to build one of the largest and most beautiful state parks systems in America.
+This parks system is proudly the 4th oldest in the nation, predating even the National Park Service.
+Over the following decades, private donations built one of the largest and most beautiful state parks systems in America.

-The Washington State Parks Foundation was established as a private, nonprofit organization to build financial support for our state parks, including enhanced programming and state parks improvement projects.
+The Washington State Parks Foundation was established, in the year 2000, as a private, nonprofit organization to build financial support for our state parks, including enhanced programming and state parks improvement projects.
+This is the only statewide independent non-profit organization dedicated to protecting, enhancing and advocating for Washington's outstanding state parks.
 The Foundation is qualified as a 501 c-3 non-profit, and contributions are tax deductible.
 Through the Foundation's work, we continue the legacy of giving started almost a century ago.

 The current economic and state budgetary climate presents challenges that the Foundation is stepping up to tackle.
 At a time when more and more people are choosing our state parks as a nearby refuge from the stress and hassles of life, the need to help maintain state park facilities and programs is of greater importance than ever.